Procurement, Outsourcing, Cloud, Hosting, Software as a Service, and Application Service Provider Checklist

 The university is engaging in business where university data are being collected, transmitted or stored under contracted third party arrangements.
-In many of these situations, a web-based system is developed by a vendor to collect data or display data on behalf of a university operation.
+In many of these situations, a web-based system is developed by a vendor to collect data, analyze data, or display data on behalf of a university operation.
 In some cases, the vendor is providing a web site where students are entering personal data.
-The university may also send data collected by the university for further display, processing, or storage by a contracted third party vendor.
+The university may also send data collected by the university for further display, processing, analytics, or storage by a contracted third party vendor.
 This checklist was created to assist in risk management, contract review, and ongoing vendor management, with a goal of minimizing risk to university data.

-Section I: Does this security review apply to my project?
+Does this review apply to my project?

 - Are you transferring data currently residing on a computer owned by Oakland University to a computer not owned by Oakland University?